 Whenever there is a crossover, it indicates that a trader can expect a reversal in the trend.
 In this case, the down line crossed over the up line and hit the 100% mark.
-Prior to this, there was an uptrend in the price and the crossover indicated that the prices would drop.
+Before this, there was an uptrend in the price, and the crossover indicated that the prices would drop.
 The indication turned out to be true as we see the price falling continuously for a few days.

 The chart also shows numerous cases where the lines move in tandem.
 One such instance is highlighted below.

-In this case, both the Up and Down line trend downwards, indicate that there is no specific price trend.
-Looking at the trend, we can see a period of consolidation where price is almost flat.
+In this case, both the Up and Down line trend downwards indicates no specific price trend.
+Looking at the trend, we can see a period of consolidation where the price is almost flat.
 In a phase of consolidation, there’s a chance that any small move may significantly impact the Aroon Lines because the highs and lows are close to each other.

 Setting Up The Aroon Indicator

-On opening that menu there is a range of options to choose from.
+On opening that menu, there is a range of options to choose from.
 Search for Aroon and add it to the list of Active Indicators.
-This indicator may not be available in all the online platforms.
+This indicator may not be available on all online platforms.

 The smaller time interval offered by Finmark Systems gives an advantage to traders who are keen on trading very frequently.
-It enables them to trace the signal before-hand which would not have been possible had the interval been of a longer time period.
+It enables them to trace the signal beforehand, which would not have been possible had the interval been longer.

 Advantages and Disadvantages

-Should be used in conjunction with other indicators – On a standalone basis, the signals provided may not always be accurate and it is always better to use in tandem with other indicators
+Should be used in conjunction with other indicators – On a standalone basis, the signals provided may not always be accurate, and it is always better to use them in tandem with other indicators.

 Differences Between Aroon Indicator vs Aroon Oscillator

-Earlier we mentioned that a high Aroon Up along with a low Aroon Down would imply that an uptrend is around the corner.
-The Oscillator in this case would also generate a high value which in turn would confirm our estimates.
+Earlier, we mentioned that a high Aroon Up and a low Aroon Down would imply that an uptrend is around the corner.
+The Oscillator, in this case, would also generate a high value, which would confirm our estimates.
 In short, the Oscillator is just a way of telling us how confident we should be of the Aroon Indicator.

 Which indicator works best with Aroon?

 The Aroon Indicator does not give any hints on the magnitude of the move that could take place.
 So, there could be other indicators you could use in addition to it.
-The Aroon Oscillator for example, could be useful for a preliminary analysis.
-Price action should also be used in conjunction with the Aroon, since the lines may not necessarily react quickly enough to predict a downtrend.
+The Aroon Oscillator, for example, could be useful for a preliminary analysis.
+Price action should also be used in conjunction with the Aroon since the lines may not necessarily react quickly enough to predict a downtrend.
 Often, the crossover between the Up and Down lines only happens while we’re already in the middle of a significant upwards or downwards move.
-There are also many different chart patterns that prove useful in predicting the future price of a share.
+Many different chart patterns prove useful in predicting the future price of a share.
 Patterns like triangles and the like could be used along with Aroon Lines to confirm your technical analysis conclusions.
 These patterns generally are more predictive in nature and could give traders an advantage by keeping them ahead of the curve.

 Does the Aroon indicator work?
 How accurate is it?